 First and foremost – we must keep in mind the very reason for which the CCM program exists: to enhance patient health.
-Despite the financial benefits for all parties involved – patient health is of utmost importance.
-If we’re not adding value for them – we must rethink our position and realign ourselves to do well by the patient.
-For the program to be worth it – patient population health must be improving.
-Overall, we should see that patients are experiencing less visits to the ER and less time in nursing homes.
+Despite the financial benefits for all parties involved, patient health is of utmost importance.
+If we’re not adding value for them, we must rethink our position and realign ourselves to do well by the patient.
+For the program to be worth it, patient population health must be improving.
+Overall, we should see that patients are experiencing fewer visits to the ER and less time in nursing homes.

 The biggest problem we’ve seen with many CCM providers is the technology aspect.
-Many CCM providers claim integration with the physician workflow and tech platforms, however, this tends to require a considerable amount of time and resources surrounding the medical staff involved.
+Many CCM providers claim integration with physician workflow and tech platforms.
+However, this tends to require a considerable amount of time and resources surrounding the medical staff involved.

-We believe that a CCM provider should document all medical information directly into the physician’s existing EMR – just as in-office staff would.
-The medical staff should work as an extension of your office – however – EMR training should not be the responsibility of the practice.
-A Registered Nurse, already trained the physician’s EMR, should be provided for this program.
+We believe that a CCM provider should document all medical information directly into the physician’s existing EMR just as in-office staff would.
+The medical staff should work as an extension of your office.
+However, EMR training should not be the responsibility of the practice.
+A Registered Nurse, already trained in the physician’s EMR, should be provided for this program.
 Otherwise, the time and resources that it takes to train is huge speedbump in getting CCM up and running for your patients.